FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/Creating_an_exit_file.md

 1. Access the *&lt;installdir>/runtime/src/exit/* directory.
 1. Enter the command:

-     **make
--f mk\_cftexitf**
+`     make   -f mk_cftexitf`

 ## Testing the exit

 1. Access the *&lt;installdir>/runtime/conf/* directory.
 1. Generate the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> internal datafiles
-    using the *cftinit* utility with the configuration file:
+    using the *cftinit* utility with the configuration file:`cftinit cft-tcp.conf`

-    cftinit <span class="bold_in_para">cft-tcp.conf</span>

-1. When the *cftinit complete* message is displayed, run <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> using the cftstart utility:
+1. When the *cftinit complete* message is displayed, run <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> using the cftstart utility:`cftstart`

-    cftstart

 1. When the *CFTMAIN process
-    ID is xxxxx* message is displayed, run a transfer using the command:
+    ID is xxxxx* message is displayed, run a transfer using the command:`CFTUTIL send part=BOSTON, idf=fic1`

-    CFTUTIL send part=BOSTON, idf=fic1

 1. After a few seconds, you can check the transfer state by entering the following command.
-If the transfers have not terminated, repeat the *cftcatab* command.
+If the transfers have not terminated, repeat the *cftcatab* command.`cftcatab`

-    cftcatab

 1. Stop <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> using the *cftstop*
-    utility:

-    cftstop
+    utility:`cftstop`
 1. Examine the contents of the
     *cft\_log. sav* file in the *&lt;installdir>/runtime/log/* directory and locate the messages inserted by the EXIT.